 Early success and expansion quickly took Bayer from a three-man shop to a 300-person workforce.
 In 1881, the company’s transition to a joint-stock corporation led to its development as an international chemical company, laid the financial foundation for expansion and established a pharmaceutical division.

 It built a scientific laboratory in Wuppertal-Elberfeld, Germany, near the company’s headquarters at the time.
-The company set new standards in research, such as the development of aspirin, which hit the market in 1899.
+The company set new standards in research, such as the development of Aspirin, which hit the market in 1899.
 In 1912, Leverkusen became the company’s headquarters.

-World War I Halts Progress
+World War I and II

-From 1925 to 1951, Bayer incorporated into chemical conglomerate IG Farben and did not exist as an individual company.
-After the Allies dissolved IG Farben into 12 new companies, Bayer reemerged in 1951 as Farbenfabriken Bayer AG.
-Sites in Leverkusen, Elberfeld, Dormagen and Uerdingen were restored to the company, and Bayer received the subsidiary Agfa in 1952.
+After World War II, the Allies dissolved IG Farben into 12 new companies.
+Bayer re-emerged in 1951 as Farbenfabriken Bayer AG.
+The Allies restored sites in Leverkusen, Elberfeld, Dormagen and Uerdingen to the company, and Bayer received the subsidiary Agfa in 1952.